sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/index.md

 - be used for example to change the number of replicas, change a namespace, add a label, etc
 - refer to other overlays that eventually refer to the base (forming a directed acyclic graph with the base as the root)

-An overlay is defined in a `kustomization.yaml` file.
-To avoid complications with reference cycles an overlay can only reference resources inside the directory subtree of the directory it resides in (symlinks are not allowed either).
-Learn more in the [`kustomization` documentation](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/)

 Overlays can be used in one of two ways: